OfficeDev/open-xml-docs/docs/general/diagnosticids.md

 **Title**: IPackage related APIs are currently experimental

 As of v3.0, a new abstraction layer was added in between `System.IO.Packaging` and `DocumentFormat.OpenXml.Packaging.OpenXmlPackage`.
 This is currently experimental, but can be used if needed.
-This will be stabalized in a future release, and may or may not require code changes.
+This will be stabilized in a future release, and may or may not require code changes.

 ## Suppress warnings